 Lecture participation points are easy to achieve and may make the difference between a letter grade.
 These points will be determined using the Echo360 system and will be displayed as points (i.e. 0 to 5 points for activity participation and answering questions).
 The lectures, slide decks, and questions will open for approximately 24 hours; therefore, if you miss lecture, you can review the recording and lecture and answer the participation questions within the 24-hour period to receive 100% credit (note that posting of the lecture video may be delayed due to computer processing time).
 Please note, I will manually close the questions, and the exact time will vary depending on my schedule.
-I will try to close the questions polls by 10AM the next day.
+I will try to close the questions polls by 1PM the next day.
 Each day of class participation is worth 5 points for a total of 100 points.

-In-Class Activities (200 Pts): For each in-class activity, students will use the information from the relevant course material to complete an activity and answer a series of short answer and reflection questions in a group setting.
+Short Answer Assignments (200 Pts): For each short answer assignments, students will use the information from the relevant course material to complete an activity and answer a series of short answer and reflection questions independently.
 These assignments are meant to enrich your understanding of the material and how it pertains to the real world.
-Students are encouraged to work with their peers while working on the in-class activity, but each student is responsible for submitting their own assignment.
-There will be 5 in-class activities total, one for each week of class.
-Each activity is worth 40 points.
-Electronic copies of the in-class activities will be provided via Canvas prior to class.
-In-Class activities are due in Canvas at 11:59PM on the day in which they are assigned.
+There will be 4 short answer assignments total, one for each exam unit of material.
+Each activity is worth 50 points.
+Electronic copies of the short answer assignments will be provided via Canvas.
+Short answer assignments are due in Canvas at 11:59PM throughout the semester.

-Exams (250 Pts): Five exams will be given throughout the semester as noted on the Course Schedule.
-The exams are based on the assigned readings, lecture content, and class activities and each exam will be worth 50 points (50 questions worth 1 point apiece).
+Exams (400 Pts): Four multiple-choice exams will be given throughout the semester as noted on the Course Schedule.
+The exams are based on the assigned readings, lecture content, and class activities and each exam will be worth 100 points (50 questions worth 2 point apiece).
 The exams will be given online on Canvas using Respondus Lockdown Browser with webcam.
 The tests will be available for an allocated time period (see Course Schedule), and you will have one hour and thirty minutes (1hr, 30 min) to complete each test.
+Class will not meet on exam days.
 Please note, these exams are challenging, and students should give themselves an adequate amount of time to study for and complete them.
-Each exam is worth 50 points.
+Each exam is worth 100 points.